 - The winner will be sponsored to travel to represent Deakin in the Asia-Pacific competition, in which there are even more substantial prizes ($5000 for the winner).
 The Asia Pacific winner will also receive funding to attend and entry into the Falling Walls Lab Finale and Conference in Berlin, Germany.

 We are sure many of you have learned by now, it is always handy to be prepared when faced with the inevitable "so what is your thesis about?" questions from curious family and friends (who usually want the three minute version, not the extended one).
 More particularly, you might get asked the same question in a future job interview!

 The 3MT is an invaluable opportunity to practise your communication skills in a supportive environment and it gives you the chance to distil the essence of your research into a succinct and engaging sound bite.

 And of course, there will be some extremely generous prizes and travel opportunities on offer as mentioned above.

 Who is eligible to enter?

 Anyone who is actively enrolled in a PhD, DPsych or research Masters program at Deakin University (including candidates whose thesis is under examination).
+Candidates must currently be active PhD and Professional Doctorate (Research) candidates who have successfully passed their confirmation milestone.
 Graduands and graduates are not eligible.